Best Offer: Dhow Dinner Cruise in Dubai Creek Flat 18% Off

 Must Read: 35 Best Dubai Nightlife Experiences

 Best time to visit Dubai by MonthWith temperatures ranging from 19 degrees Celcius to 20 degrees Celsius, January is considered as the best month to visit Dubai.
-The water may be too cold for some to take a dip, but for you, coming from the land of the scorching sun, i.e., India, it would be a brief respite.
+The water may be too cold for some to take a dip, but for some, coming from the land of the scorching sun, i.e., Southern Asia, it would be a brief respite.
 While the afternoons are perfect for a day out in your summer clothes, a light sweater is advisable to seek protection from the moderately cold evenings, making winters the best season to visit Dubai.